jrhoun/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/example-creating-a-dxp-cluster.md

     ...
     ```

-    The messages indicate these things:
+    The messages above indicate these things:

     * JGroups auto-detects `dxp-1`'s IP address as `"172.18.0.4`.
-    * JGroups creates `dxp-1`'s control channel and accepts it into the JGroups view.
+    * JGroups created `dxp-1`'s control channel and accepted it into the JGroups view.
-    * JGroups creates `dxp-1`'s transport channel and accepts it into the JGroups view (the cluster)
+    * JGroups created `dxp-1`'s transport channel and accepted it into the JGroups view (the cluster).

 1. Start `dxp-2`:

-    ```
+    ```bash
-    docker run -it --name dxp-2 --network my-bridge -p 9080:8080 -v ${PWD}/dxp-2/files:/mnt/liferay liferay/portal:7.3.1-ga2
+    docker run -it --name dxp-2 --network my-bridge -p 9009:8009 -p 9080:8080 -p 11312:11311 -v ${PWD}/dxp-2/files:/mnt/liferay liferay/portal:7.3.1-ga2
     ```

-    As the `dxp-2` node starts, the `dxp-1` console cluster messages reflect `dxp-2`'s IP address (`172.18.0.5`), and that JGroups has created `dxp-2`'s control channel and transport channel and has accepted the channels into the JGroups view (the cluster).
+    As the `dxp-2` node starts, the `dxp-1` prints cluster messages like these to the console:

     ```
     INFO  [jgroups-42,liferay-channel-control,control-channel-logic-name-1][JGroupsReceiver:93] Accepted view [control-channel-logic-name-1|1] (2) [control-channel-logic-name-1, control-channel-logic-name-2]